arachne-framework/architecture/adr-004-module-loading.md

 the root of its classpath.
 This data file (when read) contains a sequence of *module definition maps*.

-Each module definition map contain the following information:
+Each module definition map contains the following information:

 - The formal name of the module (as a namespaced symbol.)
 - A list of dependencies of the module (as a set of namespaced